Homens podem ter candidíase?

 If you have a tendency towards allergic conditions (eg, hay fever, asthma and eczema) that may also influence how you react to candida.

-"We know that some people in this category can be more prone to skin problems such as warts and eczema and this can make them more prone to candida as well," says Dr Helen Mitakidis, urgent care physician group lead at London Bridge Hospital (part of HCA UK).
+"We know that some people in this category can be more prone to skin problems such as warts and eczema and this can make them more prone to candida as well," says Dr Helen Mitakidis, urgent care physician group lead at Hospital London Bridge (part of HCA UK).
 "The local immune system in the skin can also hyper-respond and be too sensitive."

 Continue lendo abaixo